 - Tape down a large piece of white paper to your table.

-- Chose about 10 dominoes to start with.
+- Choose about ten dominoes to begin.

 - Create lines, adding a blank space for each domino.
 I used the width of a ruler as my guide.

 - Match the correct domino to the numbers written.